ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 This would correspond to the subtlest applications of the precepts to the subtlest actions by attention and intention, known as sense restrain.

-It is not like you can go to sleep, but at least you can sit in the shade of the tree, and when the ox starts looking with apetitious lovely_eyes a pasture, rather than letting the ox go and have a bit of grass (yourself <trainer> past behaviour), the trainer now will be able to see the signs in the eye of the creature and keep it in the dhamma pastures, by hissing a subtle `tssst`.
+It is not like you can go to sleep, but at least you can sit in the shade of the tree, and when the ox starts looking with apetitious lovely_eyes a pasture, rather than letting the ox go and have a bit of grass (yourself <tamer> past behaviour), the tamer now will be able to see the signs in the eye of the creature and keep it in the dhamma pastures, by hissing a subtle `tssst`.

 See the danger in the sligthest fault.
 Welcoming the *lovely* or proliferations, like those based in *this is so bad he abused me by the mere act of me knowing of its existing* is almost always enough to get the animal in the pasture of breaking the cord in which it is tied to the Indra post.

-[ the ox obeys the letter order of the trainer ]
+[ the ox obeys the letter order of the tamer ]

 ## `■■` samādhi ■ calming

-At this stage the trainer needs to calm them, so the animals do not even pull away from the post, but calmly rest near the post.
+At this stage the tamer needs to calm them, so the animals do not even pull away from the post, but calmly rest near the post.
 The way to calm the animal is by being calm oneself, not matter if they are agitated.
-If the trainer is agitated, the animals will get even more agitated.
-If the trainer is calm, the animal sooner or later, tired of being agitated, will clam down on their own.
+If the tamer is agitated, the animals will get even more agitated.
+If the tamer is calm, the animal sooner or later, tired of being agitated, will clam down on their own.

 This would correspond from eating in moderation to contentment.
 One should adopt the atitude to surrender to the dhamma, reality, present, six_five... be content with the little the world provides as nutriment, while understanding the nutriment of the body, and of the mind.